khanhnhan1512/SQL-Data-Warehouse-Project/README.md

 1. **Data Architecture**: Designing a Modern Data Warehouse Using Medallion Architecture **Bronze**, **Silver**, and **Gold** layers.
 2. **ETL Pipelines**: Extracting, transforming, and loading data from source systems into the warehouse.
 3. **Data Modeling**: Developing fact and dimension tables optimized for analytical queries.
+4. **EDA (Exploratory Data Analysis)**: Conducting EDA to uncover insights and trends in sales data.
 ---

 ## 🚀 Project Requirements